se-for-sci/se-for-sci.github.io/content/week2/tdd.md

     assert my_max([3, 5]) == 5
 ```

-As a refactor, we can chance the argument name to something descriptive that
+As a refactor, we can change the argument name to something descriptive that
 won't shadow the built-in `input` function of python. `maxval` should be
 `max_val` and we can add types hints, restricting our code to ints for now: